 Recorded live at Cafe OTO in March 2009 during Otomo Yoshihide's first residency here.
 This was one of only a handful of solo piano performances Otomo has given where he uses the instrument as a control matrix for harmonically rich feedback tones and devastating clusters of complex noise.
-Beautifully rendered with maximum dynamic range by LUPO's 45rpm cut!
+Vinyl sold out long ago, so pleased to share this as a download finally!

 "For Otomo, the piano is a big box of potential sound.
 But since he’s an obsessive sort, he really digs into certain of its corners, and dig he does; when this record doesn’t sound like a gonzo feedback extravaganza, it sounds like he’s cutting through the side of the instrument with a hand-held saw.
 Whatever the means he used to make the piano sound like that, he’s laid utter waste to the instrument’s conventional sonic associations.
 There are plenty of people out there making pianos sound like something other than pianos, but I can’t think of anyone else doing it with so much punk spirit and so little reference to any familiar piano vocabulary." - Bill Meyer, Still Single

 Recorded at Cafe OTO by Shane Brown.
 Mixed by John Chantler.
 Mastered by LUPO at Calyx Mastering.